SQL Server Performance Tuning

 }

-The SQL Server instance has 20 cores, with MAXDOP set to 8.
+In this setup, the SQL Server instance has 20 cores, with MAXDOP set to 8.

 Start-Process PowerShell -ArgumentList {